 Fairport Harbor Public Library was founded in 1922 in the small, beach town of Fairport Harbor, Ohio.
 It is our vision to cultivate and support an educated, informed, skilled, engaged, and connected community by providing exceptional programs, materials, and services for all people.

 Visit our photo archive of the library’s 100 year history

 In the early 20th century, the superintendent of Fairport Harbor Schools realized that a free public library would be of great benefit to the village.
 The Library has grown to become an integral part of the Fairport community with innovative programming, diverse collections, and red-carpet customer service.
 The library staff and board of trustees have strived to ensure that the village will proud of their library for the next 100 years.

-Fairport Harbor Public Library is a member of the CLEVNET consortium of 45 library systems across 12 different counties with 12 million items and approximately 1 million customers in Northeast Ohio, CLEVNET allows you access to the vast collections of every participating library.
-Fairport Harbor Public Library is governed by a Board of Trustees consisting of seven members who volunteer their time and expertise.
+Since 1997 Fairport Harbor Public Library has been a member of the CLEVNET consortium.
+CLEVENT joins 45 library systems, across 12 different counties, with 12 million items, and approximately 1 million customers in NE Ohio.
+CLEVNET allows you access to the vast collections of every participating library.
+See a map of all of the CLEVNET libraries here

 The library was formally established in 1922 with the building of a High School in Fairport and a resolution by the school board to create a public library in the school.
 Most of the children’s books remained at Garfield and McKinley school libraries with teachers serving as part-time librarians.